Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

-Moving beyond the SU(2) symmetric limit, we can use the numerical method introduced in appendix \ref{app:bs} to calculate the bound-state wavefunctions and then use eq.~\ref{eq:sigmastop} to find the spin-singlet, $2p$ to $ns$ transitions.
+Moving beyond the SU(2) symmetric limit, we can use the numerical method introduced in appendix \ref{app:bs} to calculate the bound-state wavefunctions and then use eq.~\ref{eq:sigmastop} to find the spin-singlet, $2p$ to $ns$ transitions, and the decays of the spin-triplet $2s$ state.
 The results are shown in Figure \ref{fig:decay.1}, together with the analytic results presented above, which approach validity in the limit of high DM mass.
-As expected, the decay via annihilation is suppressed by a few orders of magnitude compared to the transition to lower $s$- and $d$-wave bound states.
+As expected, for the $2p$ spin-singlet states, the decay via annihilation is suppressed by a few orders of magnitude compared to the transition to lower $s$- and $d$-wave bound states.
+For capture to the 2$s$ spin-triplet state, the situation is somewhat more complicated; decays to the 2$p$ spin-triplet state and to Standard Model quark-antiquark pairs dominate and have comparable rates across a wide range of masses.
+Depending on the DM mass, the 2$p$ spin-triplet state may decay dominantly via either transitions to the 1$s$ spin-triplet state (at low masses) or through annihilation to Standard Model gauge bosons (at high masses).
+This second decay pathway allows for production of gamma-ray line photons with a non-negligible branching ratio, but as we will see, the rate of formation of the 2$s$ spin-triplet state is always subdominant to the production of such line photons from direct annihilation of two DM particles.

 Finally, since the bound-state Hamiltonian includes the positive mass-shift, some of the bound states (in the sense that their wavefunctions are exponentially suppressed at large $r$) will have positive energy, according to our definition of zero energy.
 Such states could therefore decay into lower-energy unbound states (corresponding to free $\chi^0 \chi^0$ pairs at large $r$) through the emission of a photon, which changes $L+S$ from odd to even.
 It is a quirk of our Hamiltonian with the mass-shift term that bound and continuum states overlap in the spectrum between $E=0$ and $E= \, +2\delta M$.